Caravel User Project

 This will pull a docker image with the needed tools installed.

-Then, run the RTL and GL simulation by
+Then, run the RTL simulation by

-Hardening the User Project Macro using Openlane
+Hardening the User Project using OpenLane

 You will need to install openlane by running the following

-Flattening the user macro with the wrapper.
+Flattening the user macro(s) with the user_project_wrapper

 To reproduce hardening this project, run the following: